The resolution property holds away from codimension three: Flat neighborhoods

 \section{Flat neighborhoods}

-In general, algebraic spaces have very few affine open subschemes.
+In general, algebraic spaces are not covered by affine open subschemes.
 However, given any finite collection of codimension $\leq 2$ points $\zeta_1,...,\zeta_n$, we will construct an open neighborhood around the $\zeta_i$ which satisfies the resolution property.
 We begin with some definitions.

 \begin{definition} Let $C \subset X$ be a closed subspace of an algebraic space, a \emph{flat neighborhood} of $C$ is a flat morphism $U \to X$ with the following property: for any test scheme $T$ and any morphism $T \to X$ with $T \times_X (X \smallsetminus C) = \varnothing$, the first projection $T \times_X U \to T$ is an isomorphism. \end{definition}